tnwei/exposure-to-code/source/07_numerical_methods.rst

 In this exercise, we will see how we can use coding to make optimal decisions for selling ice cream.

-..TODO: Brief description of `scipy`
 ..
+Brief description of `scipy`
+..
 We will be making use of the `scipy` library
 .. library of more specific algorithms built on numpy
 ..
 Today will be using the optimization part

-SciPy can be said as an extension to NumPy.
-SciPy contains modules for optimization, integration, image and signal processing, interpolation and a few other modules that are common in the scientific and engineering field.
-Today, we will be using the optimization part of SciPy.
+We will be using the `scipy` library, where `sci` stands for "scientific" and `py` stands for Python.
+Scipy extends upon `numpy` to provide further functionalities.
+It contains modules for optimization, integration, image and signal processing, interpolation and a few other modules that are common in the scientific and engineering field.
+In today's exercise, we will be using a function from `scipy.optimize`.

-..
-TODO: Filling in basics of optimization
+Today's problem is phrased as an optimization problem.
 Optimization is defined as "the action of making the best or most effective use of a situation or resource."(Oxford Languages).
 Via optimization, we aim to achieve the best design of a given thing given certain criteria or constraints while maximizing certain factors.

 ..
 What is an optimization problem?